 The LCD will indicate what keyboard Sostenuto is assigned to and show the current on/off status.
 The keyboard that Sostenuto is assigned to cannot be changed, but the on/off status can.
 To turn the Sostenuto function on or off, press the CURSOR button until the flashing cursor is positioned on the status value (on/off).
 Turn the ROTARY DIAL to enable or disable the Sostenuto feature.
-Sostenuto will affect the internal voices of the organ as well as an external MIDI sound device connected to the organ's MIDI output.
 Keep in mind that the Sustain function will operate in tandem with the Sostenuto function.